 Lake Moraine, also known as Madison Reservoir, is a highly developed water body located in Madison County near the villages of Madison and Hamilton.
 It is one of the numerous area reservoirs that was built to supply water to the Erie Canal.

 Length: 1.62 miles

 Maximum Depth: 45 feet

-Traditionally Madison Reservoir has had significant rooted aquatic vegetation growth around much of the lake with the areas around Snake Island, the large bay on the west side and the portion of the reservoir found north of the causeway being heavily weeded.
+Traditionally Lake Moraine has had significant rooted aquatic vegetation growth around much of the lake with the areas around Snake Island, the large bay on the west side and the portion of the reservoir found north of the causeway being heavily weeded.
 In an effort to reduce the amount of the exotic invasive plant, Eurasian watermilfoil, the reservoir was chemically treated in 2006.
 There are a variety of native aquatic plants now growing in the reservoir along with the remaining watermilfoil.

 Largemouth bass, smallmouth bass, chain pickerel, tiger musky, walleye, black crappie, pumpkinseed sunfish, bluegill, redbreast sunfish, rock bass, brown bullhead, golden shiner, white sucker and creek chubsucker.

 On County Route 87 (East Lake Road), 3 miles south of Madison.
 Concrete ramp.
 Parking for 13 cars and trailers.

 General Fishing Information

 Casting along the shoreline or weed edges with spinnerbaits, stickbaits and lipless crankbaits works for largemouth bass, chain pickerel and tiger musky.
 The reservoir is well known for producing large chain pickerel up to 24".
 Another method that's productive for largemouth bass is using rubber worms or flipping jigs along the weed edges or in the holes in the weed beds.
 If targeting tiger musky or chain pickerel, don't forget to use a wire leader as both have sharp teeth.